hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-deploy-examples/3-api-keys.md

 ![Alt text](connected.png)

-You now have Binance API keys connected.
-If you need to connect API keys for other exchanges just follow the same steps.
-In the next section we'll learn how to run a script on live trading using the connected API keys.
+Now your Binance API keys are connected to Hummingbot.
+Repeat these steps for other exchanges as needed.

 [Running a V2 Script](4-run-v2.md){ .md-button .md-button--primary }